kumakyoo42/oma-file-formats/OMA.md

 starting point of this ring is not repeated at the end.
 Holes are saved the same way.

-A collection is just a bounding box.
-All elements of the collection are inside of this bounding box, unless no bounding box is given.
+The geometry of a collection isn't really a geometry.
+Instead it's a list of slices.
+This list defines the slices, where the members of the collection can be found.
+If the list is empty, this information is missing.
+In this case, the members can be in any slice.

     <tags> ::=
       smallint count